 Because storage costs money, and Fluxer has no venture capital funding.

 Large media adds up quickly.
-If every image, video, and random file stayed forever, the hosted instance would become free cloud storage with a chat app attached.
-That breaks the economics of a bootstrapped platform trying to stay independent.
+If every image, video, and random file stayed forever, the hosted instance would become free cloud storage with a chat app attached, which breaks the economics of a bootstrapped app trying to stay independent.

-This is partly a cost-control feature, but it is also a privacy feature.
-Most attachments have no reason to live forever.
-If you self-host Fluxer, the policy is yours to configure, including whether expiry is enabled and how much storage your instance should allow.
+Attachment expiry keeps storage under control and also protects privacy; most attachments have no reason to live forever.
+If you self-host Fluxer, the policy is yours to configure, including whether expiry is enabled and how much storage your instance allows.

 Will Fluxer become like Discord?